sharetribe/sharetribe/docs/landing-page.md

 # Landing page

-_This feature is an experimental feature.
+_This is an experimental feature.
 The setup and configuration of the landing page needs manual code editing.
 There's no user interface in Admin panel to configure landing page._

 This guide will help you to setup and configure landing page.
 When the landing page is enabled, it will be served to your users from the root URL of your marketplace.
 The old root search view will be found from `/s` path.